-- Tether serves as a cryptocurrency bank for traders by allowing individuals to store cryptocurrencies at a stable value on nearly 30 exchanges, although activity is highly concentrated on fewer than 10 exchanges.
-After issuance, all Tether passes through the Bitfinex trading platform, Tether’s only direct client, and 80% of newly issued Tether then moves to seven exchanges.
-Tether is then used almost exclusively for trading.
-73% of all Tether on-chain transaction volume is going to exchanges, with only 27% being sent from exchanges, indicating that most tether is used for trading.
+- Tether serves as a cryptocurrency bank for traders by allowing individuals to store cryptocurrencies at a stable value.
+Tether is used almost exclusively for trading.
+73% of all Tether on-chain transaction volume is going to exchanges, with only 27% being sent from exchanges, indicating that once Tether is on an exchange, it likely stays there for trading.

 - In mid-2017, Tether activity shifted towards being traded increasingly against low-volume cryptocurrencies.
 Tether also is used as a facilitator for ‘pump and dump’ schemes.
 The way traders use Tether changed over the 12 months between the middle of 2017 and middle of 2018.
 Through January 2018, Tether on-chain transaction volume was highly correlated with Bitcoin, Ether, and Litecoin transaction volumes (reaching nearly 75% correlation), implying that the trading volume was focused on these high volume cryptocurrencies.